Welcome to the website of the Australia and New Zealand Friesian Horse Society (ANZFHS).

 The ANZFHS registers only Purebred Friesian horses of which the parentage can be determined.
 The ANZFHS offers assistance with the purchasing and breeding of Friesian horses.

 The breeding of Friesians is strictly controlled and depending on the parentage of a horse they will recorded in a specific book.
-There is only one approved studbook stallion in Australia and New Zealand and we have a number of foalbook stallions with a breeding permit.
+There are no approved studbook stallion in Australia or New Zealand.
+We have a number of foalbook stallions with a breeding permit.
 If you are purchasing a Friesian horse and there is any uncertainty of the breeding of the horse and its registration status, please contact the society.
 We can provide you with details about the status of the horse in the studbook.
 Unregistered horses may not be able to be registered.

 You will find information about stallions here.